 - 1. Turn off the space heater; - 2.
 Set the protections in the control panel; - 3.
-Switch on the hydraulic unit (if any); - Switch on the oil circulation system of the bearings (if any); Check the level, flow and pressure of the oil, making sure that they comply with the data on the nameplate; - The pressure or flow return signal of the oil circulation system in the bearings must be confirmed, making sure that the oil has reached the bearings; - Open the throttle valve bypass of the turbine water supply pipeline for the equalization of the water pressure; - 7.
-Release the generator brake (if any); - 8.
-Activate the hydraulic turbine adjusting the generator rated speed; - 9.
-Set the voltage regulator for the automatic mode adjusting the reference voltage for the generator rated voltage. - 10.
+Switch on the hydraulic unit (if any); - Switch on the oil circulation system of the bearings (if any); Check the level, flow and pressure of the oil, making sure that they comply with the data on the nameplate; - The pressure or flow return signal of the oil circulation system in the bearings must be confirmed, making sure that the oil has reached the bearings; - Switch on the high-pressure oil injection system (if any), keeping it on as informed in the generator technical documentation, until the bearings can get the lubrication by self-pumping; - Open the throttle valve bypass of the turbine water supply pipeline for the equalization of the water pressure; - 8.
+Release the generator brake (if any); - 9.
+Activate the hydraulic turbine adjusting the generator rated speed; - 10.
+Set the voltage regulator for the automatic mode adjusting the reference voltage for the generator rated voltage. - 11.
 When the generator reaches the rated speed, switch on the voltage regulator.
 It must excite the generator until it reaches the rated voltage.